NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 How Long Does It Take to Get Your NAPLEX Results?

-What Happens If a Candidate Fails the NAPLEX?
+What Happens If I Fail the NAPLEX?

 Candidates who receive a “fail” result on the NAPLEX can access their Candidate Performance Report in their e-Profile to see details about their performance.
 This report was developed to assist test-takers by providing a breakdown of achievement levels within each competency area.
 Candidates can use the report to improve their preparation (and thus their chances of success) for future NAPLEX attempts.